famez/ProxyDLP/README.md

 - Detect confidential or sensitive data in uploads and messages
 - Link AI usage to individual users or accounts
 - Provide a centralized interface for reviewing activity and enforcing policy
+- Ideal as a technical tool to provide compliance for ISO/IEC 27001 and ISO/IEC 42001

 ---